 The office is open from 8:00 am-5:00 pm, Monday through Friday.
 Urgent Care is available by appointment only.
 Our phone lines are open Monday through Friday from 8:00 am-4:30 pm.

 What should I do if I have a medical emergency during off hours?

 If you are experiencing a medical emergency, please call 911.
 IMA patients who require urgent attention after hours may call their primary care physician’s office and dial 1 to speak with the doctor on call.
-Do not contact the practice through email or Partners Patient Gateway in an emergency situation.
+Do not contact the practice through email or Mass General Brigham Patient Gateway in an emergency situation.

 You may schedule an appointment with your doctor in the following ways: